 The Georgina basin is a region of proven oil potential and represents one of the few remaining virtually unexplored, hydrocarbon, and onshore sedimentary basins in the world.
-"The southern Georgina Basin, onshore Australia, hosts high quality source beds and potential conventional and unconventional reservoir rocks.
+"The Southern Georgina Basin, onshore Australia, hosts high quality source beds and potential conventional and unconventional reservoir rocks.
 We believe that this basin is one of the most prospective onshore basins in Australia with potential for both very large conventional and unconventional oil and gas deposits.
 The Basin covers more than 100,000 square kilometers (24.7 million acres) in the NT and western part of Queensland.
-Baraka's two Exploration Permits are situated over what is believed to be a prospective part of the basin" (Source: Ryder Scott). *The Ryder Scott Report can be found on the Reports and Presentations page of this website.
+Baraka's Project Area, EP-127 is viewed to be the most prospective of the two permits due to it containing; the Dulcie Syncline and the Hagen Member which are considered to contain the most potential for conventional oil targets; the MacIntyre-2H well that produced high gas readings, prior to having been closed down due to nuisance levels of hydrogen sulphide (H2S); a portion of the Toko Syncline, reported as being highly prospective for conventional and unconventional oil and gas. " (Source: Ryder Scott). *The Ryder Scott Report can be found on the Reports and Presentations page of this website.

 It is currently a sparsely explored green field area which makes up part of the Centralian Superbasin, comprising the Amadeus, Georgina and Wiso sub-basins.
 During the Cambrian era, the Central Australian plate was on the subtropical waters on the fringes of the Rodinia supercontinent.
 In this period, the organic-rich Arthur Creek black marine shales were deposited, particularly in the Dulcie and Toko troughs.
 Similar Cambrian marine shales are the source rocks in the extremely productive fields of East Siberia, Oman and the Tarim Basin in China.
 Above the Arthur Creek shales are the Thorntonia and Hagen Formations, both of which have been shown by previous drilling to show good reservoir properties and anhydrite seals.
 The Georgina Basin therefore has all the attributes of a productive hydrocarbon province.
 This prospectivity has been enhanced by oil shows in a number of wells, and gas flows to surface in the Ethabuka-1 and the Discovery Creek water bore.